Sunday, September 29, 2024

 There has been a huge wave of migration into Maui since March of 2021.
 Rents and housing prices have skyrocketed and rentals are in very short supply.
 It's funny but the only rental I could find in November was in Keonekai.
 That's where I lived and started this garden blog prior to moving to Maui Meadows.

-Unfortunately, I only have a gardening space to the right of my front door.
+Unfortunately, I only have a gardening space to the right of my front door and on my rear deck.
 Now that I've grown garlic successfully for 8 years, maybe I can get it to grow near sea level.
 I'll continue to update my blog posts with any new information or photos.

 Food and fertilizer shortages are a serious concern worldwide for 2022.
 I encourage anyone that can to plant some veggies.
 See my previous posts from April 2022 for suggestions on what to grow if we encounter a food crisis on Maui.